Carly Simon: 1995–1999: Grand Central concert, Film Noir, and breast cancer

-In April 1995, Simon surprised thousands of commuters at New York's Grand Central Terminal with an unannounced performance which was filmed for a Lifetime television special, titled Live at Grand Central.
+In April 1995, Simon surprised thousands of commuters at New York's Grand Central Terminal with an unannounced performance that was filmed for a Lifetime television special, titled Live at Grand Central.
 It was also released on home video in December of that year.
 It was re-released on Blu-ray, Vinyl and CD on January 27, 2023.
 Simon also featured in an episode of the Lifetime original series Intimate Portrait, which was broadcast the same night.
 Also in 1995, she performed on an American concert tour in conjunction with Hall & Oates.
 On August 30, 1995, Simon made a rare joint appearance with her ex-husband, James Taylor, for a concert on Martha's Vineyard.
 Dubbed "Livestock '95", it was a benefit for the Martha's Vineyard Agricultural Society, with over 10,000 people in attendance.
 Simon performed a duet with Mindy Jostyn on the song "Time, Be on My Side", which featured on Jostyn's 1995 album Five Miles from Hope about her recent battle with colon cancer.
 Ten years later, Jostyn died from the disease at the age of 43.
 On November 7, 1995, Simon released the three-disc boxed set Clouds in My Coffee.
 A full career retrospective at the time of its release, the box set features 58 songs spanning Simon's career from 1965 to 1995.
 Nine tracks were previously unreleased on any of Simon's albums, and the booklet includes numerous photographs and extensive liner notes by Simon.
 That same year, Simon and her sister Lucy sang on the track "The Great Mandala (The Wheel of Life)" from Peter, Paul and Mary's album LifeLines.

 In November 1995, the American press reported an incident between Simon and the Pretenders' vocalist Chrissie Hynde at a Joni Mitchell concert at New York's Fez Club.
 Some reports stated that a drunk and disorderly Hynde grabbed Simon around the neck and punched her, although Simon attempted to put these rumors to rest on her official website in 2002, writing "Chrissie was a bit intoxicated and was yelling out during Joni's performance which needless to say, everybody wanted to hear.
 Chrissie was sitting right next to me and I asked her to be a little quieter.
 She started choking me in a loving way, saying: 'you're great too Carly, get up there, you need to do this too'.
 That's all it was about.
 I must say that her choking me in 'fun intoxication' looked to a lot of the audience like a fight.
 It was not.
 I just couldn't believe that no one was interceding and saying anything to her.
 I love her music and respect her as an artist.
 It was just one of those things.
 Go figure."